Linux 内核中与时钟相关的系统调用

 More about the SYSCALL_DEFINE2

-macro you may read in the chapter about system calls.
+macro you may read in the about system calls.
 If we look at the implementation of the nanosleep

 system call, first of all we will see that it starts from the call of the copy_from_user